THE LAYMAN’S QUANT LEXICON

 Weibull Distribution

-The Weibull Distribution is employed in finance to model extreme events, particularly in risk management and insurance.
-Its shape parameter allows for flexibility in modeling different types of risks.
+The Weibull Distribution is commonly used in finance to model extreme events, particularly in risk management and insurance.

 Wiener Process

-Also known as Brownian motion, it is a real-valued continuous-time stochastic process.
+Also known as Brownian motion, the Wiener process is a real-valued, continuous-time stochastic process widely used in finance.

 Yield Curve